paul90317/Semi-Global-Sequence-Alignment-with-Cuda/README.md

 ```shell
 make cpu_test
 ```
-> Just use cpu run global alignment score in tasks, there is no semi function, so it just let you can compare cpu's performance with gpu's or, the global alignment score is realy the same as the program run with cuda(set x,y's start,end to fixed).
+> Just use CPU run global alignment score in tasks, there is no semi function, so it just let you can compare the performance of CPU with that of GPU or, the global alignment score should be as same as the program run with CUDA (set start and end of x and y to fixed).
 ```shell
 make gpu_test
 ```
-> Calcuate best score and its interval with cuda, then generate best score's alignment with cuda and all interals generated by `semi_interval.exe`, and this program also check the alignments's socre.
+> Calcuate best scores and its intervals by `semi_interval.exe`, then run `alignemnt.exe` generate alignments of the intervals generated by `semi_interval.exe`.
 ```shell
 make clean_tasks
 ```